CornellNLP/CS4300_Flask_template/README.md

 The entire functional backend of a `Flask` app is housed in a parent module called `app`.
 You can create this by creating a directory `app` and populating it with an `__init__.py` file.
 Then, inside that `app` directory, you can create modules that describe the resources of your app.
 These modules should be as de-coupled and reusable as possible.
 For example, let's say I need a bunch of user authentication logic described by a couple of endpoints and helper functions.
 These might be useful in another `Flask` app and can be comfortably separated from other functionality.
 As a result, I would make a module called `accounts` inside my app directory.
 Each module (including `app`) should also have a `templates` directory if you plan on adding any `HTML` views to your app.

 #### Template
 The use of templates here is specifically for the purpose of mimicking the structure of an MVC application.
-In this application I have seperated the system into two seperate templates: accounts and irsystem, since some of you might need to leverage the database for user/session log flow so you would only use the irsystem template.
+In this application, I have separated the system into two separate templates: accounts and irsystem, since some of you might need to leverage the database for user/session log flow so you would only use the irsystem template.
 The irsystem is what you will be manipulating for the purposes of your information retrevial.
 If you look at the file `search_controller.py` you can see that we are rendering the view with data being passed in.
 This data will the results from your IR system which you will customize accordingly.
 You may make more models/controllers for organization purposes.

 ### Database Setup
 If you followed the quickstart guide, you should now have set up postgres.